 Don’t see a support group near your home?

 Support groups are started by committed volunteers.
-See below for tips on starting a support group in your area.
-AXYS is happy to assist local support groups in publicizing meetings on our website, in email blast messages, and in periodic newsletters.
-If you are interested in organizing a support group meeting, please send an email to email@example.com.
+If you are interested in organizing a support group, please send an email to email@example.com.

 Reasons to consider forming a local support group:

 To create a network of people concerned about X and Y variations

 To bring together the collective wisdom of people who have experienced similar challenges

 To create a group that can make a difference in your community